jabbott7335/ce-pe-bootcamp/docs/ocp-on-ibm-cloud/backup-etcd.md

     [Backing up etcd data from a Red Hat OpenShift Container Platform cluster to IBM Cloud Object Storage](https://developer.ibm.com/tutorials/backup-etcd-data-on-ocp-to-cos/){target="blank"}

+!!!
+Tip "Still have questions?"
     Still have questions?
 Don't hesitate to consult with other students within your bootcamp cohort.